-120. DJ Weddings and Events
+142. DJ Weddings and Events

-The best way to get clients is from exposure that you’ll get working events, so you really just need to get started however you can.
+The best way to get clients is from exposure that you’ll get working events, so you just need to get started however you can.
 You can also create a profile at Gig Salad to make it easier for people to find you.

-121. Be a Wedding Planner
+143. Be a Wedding Planner

-123. Entertain as a Costumed Character
+145. Entertain as a Costumed Character

-It may not be the first side hustle that comes to mind, but it could be a lot of fun.
+It may not be the first side hustle idea that comes to mind, but it could be a lot of fun.
 You can entertain at parties as a costumed character.
 Gig Salad also has a section for this.

 Cooking and Food-Related Side Hustles

-124. Start a Catering Business
+146. Start a Catering Business

-125. Cook Meals
+147. Cook Meals

-Eat With focuses on matching travelers with local hosts.
+- Eat With focuses on matching travelers with local hosts.
 You can apply to be a host and make money by cooking and hosting others for dinner.

-BonAppetour also allows you to list your in-home dining experiences.
+- BonAppetour also allows you to list your in-home dining experiences.

-Feastly allows you to post your dinner events for others to find.
+- Feastly allows you to post your dinner events for others to find.

-126. Start a Baking Business
+148. Start a Baking Business

 Wedding cakes are an obvious possibility, but there are plenty of others.
 My wife has ordered cakes and cupcakes from a local woman for our kids’ birthday parties the past few years.

 Health and Medical Side Hustles

-127. Donating Plasma
+152. Donating Plasma

-128. Sperm Donor
+153. Sperm Donor

-129. Egg Donation
+154. Egg Donation

-130. Sell Breast Milk
+155. Sell Breast Milk

 Only the Breast is a community for moms to buy and sell breast milk.
-From searching the listings in my local area it looks like you probably won’t make a ton of money doing this, but you could make something.
+From searching the listings in my local area, it looks like you probably won’t make a ton of money doing this, but you could make something.

-131. Be a Surrogate
+156. Be a Surrogate

-Pick One and Get Started!
+Pick One of These Side Hustle Ideas and Get Started!